 \section{Conclusions and Future Work}

 In this paper, we extend the construction of binary sequences given by Jin \textit{et al.} in~\cite{3} via the cyclic elliptic function fields with characteristic $2$ to general odd characteristics by applying the quadratic residue map $\eta$ and the theory of Kummer extensions of function fields.
-Since our construction is over elliptic function fields with odd characteristic, our constructions have flexible parameters.
-The balance between the numbers of $0$s and $1$s, the correlation and the linear complexity of the binary sequences are investigated.
-Upper bounds for the balance and the correlation and a lower bound for the linear complexity are obtained.
-From the numerical experiments, it is noticed that the real value of balance or correlation is much better than the theoretical upper bound given in Theorem~\ref{balance} or Theorem~\ref{8} respectively.
-For the future work, it is interesting to 1) give better bounds for correlations and linear complexities of the sequences constructed in~\cite{3} and this paper by using other deep mathematical methods and 2) generalize the constructions of binary sequences by utilizing general algebraic function fields.
+Since our construction is over elliptic function fields with odd characteristics, it turns out that our construction has flexible parameters.
+The balance, correlation and linear complexity of the binary sequences are investigated.
+Upper bounds for the balance, the correlation and a lower bound for the linear complexity are obtained.
+From the numerical experiments, it is noticed that the real value of balance or correlation is much better than the upper bound given in Theorem~\ref{balance} or Theorem~\ref{8} respectively.
+For future work, it is interesting to 1) give better bounds for correlations and linear complexities of the sequences constructed in~\cite{3} and this paper by using other deep mathematical tools and 2) generalize the constructions of binary sequences by utilizing general algebraic function fields.